 This is the biggest challenge for every online store.
 The competition is a mere click away.
 If you are the only brick and mortar store selling accessories in the neighborhood, your customers are practically guaranteed.
 Not so with online stores.
 There are thousands of other stores available, and they all ship.

-You need better focus in terms of your target group.
+You need a better focus in terms of your target group.
 Research is very important at this point.
 Start by identifying what keywords people use to look for services or products like yours online.
 People just looking for “accessories” are likely to go to the cheapest place, which is usually Amazon.
 Since your store can’t viably compete with Amazon, you need to look for a niche.
 Car accessories?
 Dress accessories?
 Type of dress accessories?
 And so on.

 Take these keywords or key phrases and put them through Google Keyword Planner (GKP), which will let you know often they are searched for each month.
 The planner will also suggest other keywords.